Invariant densities for random systems of the interval: Introduction

 .2cm

-Finding the density functions of these absolutely continuous invariant measures, however, is a different matter.
+Finding an explicit formula for the density functions of these absolutely continuous invariant measures, however, is a different matter.
 Here the Perron-Frobenius operator can only help if one can make an educated guess.
 An explicit expression for the invariant density is therefore available only for specific families of maps.
 In 1957 R\'enyi gave in \cite{Ren1} an expression for the invariant density of the $\beta$-transformation $x \mapsto \beta x \pmod 1$ in case $\beta=\frac{1+\sqrt 5}{2}$, the golden mean.
 Later Parry and Gel'fond gave a general formula for the invariant density of the $\beta$-transformation in \cite{Parry60,Gel}.
 In \cite{DK10} generalisations of the $\beta$-transformation were considered.
-A more general set-up, allowing for different slopes as well, was proposed in \cite{Ko} by Kopf.
-He introduced for any piecewise linear, expanding interval map satisfying some minor restraints a matrix $M$ and associated each absolutely continuous invariant measure of the system to a vector from the null space of $M$.
-Some years later, G\'ora developed a similar procedure for piecewise linear, expanding interval maps in \cite{Go}.
+A more general set-up allowing different slopes was proposed in \cite{Ko} by Kopf.
+He introduced for any piecewise linear expanding interval map satisfying some minor restraints a matrix $M$ and associated each absolutely continuous invariant measure of the system to a vector from the null space of $M$.
+Some twenty years later, G\'ora developed in \cite{Go} a similar procedure for deterministic piecewise linear eventually expanding interval maps.
+Unless the map in question has many onto branches, the matrix involved in the procedure from \cite{Go} is of higher dimension than the one used in \cite{Ko}.

-.2cm For random maps not much is known, except for the random $\beta$-transformation.
-This system was first introduced in \cite{DaKr} by Dajani and Kraaikamp.
-It uses random combinations of two piecewise linear maps with constant slope $\beta >1$.
-In \cite{DaVr2} it was shown that these maps have a unique absolutely continuous invariant measure.
-In \cite{Ke} Kempton gave a formula for the invariant density of the random $\beta$-transformation if one chooses the two maps with equal probability, and very recently Suzuki (\cite{Su}) extended these results to include the non-uniform Bernoulli regime as well.
+.2cm For random maps not much is known.
+An exception is the random $\beta$-transformation, which was first introduced in \cite{DaKr} by Dajani and Kraaikamp and uses random combinations of two piecewise linear maps with constant slope $\beta >1$.
+It has a unique absolutely continuous invariant measure, as proved in \cite{DaVr2}.
+In \cite{Ke} Kempton gave a formula for the invariant density in case one chooses the two base maps with equal probability.
+Recently Suzuki extended these results in \cite{Su} to include the non-uniform Bernoulli regime as well.